osmond-lab/eeb314/docs/lectures/lecture-02.md

 #### v.
 Analyze the equations

 Now back to our question.
-What is the frequency of allele A in the next generation?
+How do the genotype frequencies change over time?

+We could simulate or analyze the recursion equations above, but there is an easier way in this case.

+First examine how the allele frequency changes:

 $$p(t+1) = x(t+1) + y(t+1)/2$$